TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-privateip-conflict-insight.md

 ## **Issues Identified**

 The frontend IP address in user configuration conflicts with an Application Gateway instance's private IP address.
+Currently when you configure a private frontend IP address without associating it to a listener and rule, the IP address is not reserved in the subnet, so there are possibilities of the same IP address getting assigned to an instance of Application Gateway.

+Please follow the recommended steps below to avoid any configuration related issues.

 ## **Recommended steps**